Feb 19, 2016

 - 2 tablespoons maple syrup

-- 2 bananas, sliced
+- 2 bananas sliced

-- 1 cup sliced strawberries
+- 1 cup strawberries sliced

 - ¼ cup mini chocolate chips

 - On a flat surface, place 4 bowls or lidded glass jars.
-Fill each with 1teaspoon ground flax, ½ cup oats, ¾ cup milk, and ½ tablespoon maple syrup.
+Fill each with 1 teaspoon ground flax, ½ cup oats, ¾ cup milk, and ½ tablespoon maple syrup.
 Using a spoon, mix to combine.

 - Top each oat mixture with banana slices, then strawberry slices, and a tablespoon of chocolate chips.